penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-relationslist-properties-consecutivegroups-consecutivegroup.md

 ## refSessions

-List of sessions references which must be consecutive.
+Contains the references of a continuous sessions group.

 `refSessions`